YahyaMess95/intranet-system/README.md

 # Description
 An intranet system to manage projects , documents , resources .
 # License
-This project was done in collaboration with the company tragedel (tragedel.tn)
+This project was done in collaboration with the company tragedel (tragedel.com)
 # Integration
 ## Tools :
  * Apache